April 6, 1931 – Ram Dass

-Ram Dass started out life as Richard Alpert, born into a wealthy Jewish Massachusetts family; his father was a prominent Boston attorney and a founder of Brandeis University.
-Despite having a bar mitzvah, he did not consider himself spiritual until he had tried LSD, and then tried it 375 times, often tripping with his pal, Timothy Leary , and then getting very spiritual.
+He started out life as Richard Alpert, born into a wealthy Jewish Massachusetts family; his father was a prominent Boston attorney and a founder of Brandeis University.
+Despite having a bar mitzvah, he did not consider himself spiritual until he had tried LSD, and then tried it 375 more times, often tripping with his pal Timothy Leary and then getting very spiritual.

 From 1958 to 1963, he taught and did research in the Department of Social Relations and the Graduate School of Education at Harvard University and co-authored the book Identification And Child Rearing (1960).
-While at Harvard in 1961, Alpert’s explorations into human consciousness led him to collaborate with Leary, Ralph Metzner, Aldous Huxley, Allen Ginsberg and others in pursuing intensive research with psilocybin, LSD-25 and other psychedelic chemicals.
-This research produced two books: The Psychedelic Experience (1964) co-authored with Leary and Metzner; and the imaginatively titled LSD (1966).
+While at Harvard in 1961, Alpert’s explorations into human consciousness led him to collaborate with Allen Ginsberg, Ralph Metzner, and Aldous Huxley in pursuing intensive research with psilocybin, LSD-25 and other psychedelic chemicals.
+This research produced two fascinating books: The Psychedelic Experience (1964) co-authored with Leary and Metzner; and the imaginatively titled LSD (1966).

-I discovered Ram Dass when a favorite Philosophy professor gave me a a small gift wrapped in a page from a book.
-The book was Be Here Now by Ram Dass, and the gift was a peyote button.
-I was so fascinated by the page and the button that I went to the Bodhi Tree Bookstore in West Hollywood and bought the book.
+I discovered Ram Dass when a favorite Philosophy professor gave me a a small gift wrapped in a page torn from the new book Be Here Now by Ram Dass.
+The gift was a peyote button.
+I was so fascinated by the page and the button that I went to the Bodhi Tree Bookstore in West Hollywood and bought the entire book.
 I also somehow met a guy from Israel there and we went back to his place and got spiritual.

 I learned that Alpert was a former Harvard professor of Psychology.
 He and Leary were fired from Harvard in 1963 for their experiments with LSD.
 He later revealed that his sexual adventures with male students fueled the fires of the scandal.
 However, Alpert became disillusioned with hallucinogenics as a key to permanently changing his life.
 When Huxley gave him a copy of The Tibetan Book Of The Dead, Alpert recognized it as a map to greater consciousness.
 He then traveled to Asia in search of a guide to teach him to read the map.

 In 1967, he found his guru, Neem Karoli Baba, in the foothills of India’s Himalaya Mountains.
 The guru asked him about the tiny pieces of paper he would sometimes eat.
 Alpert explained that it was LSD, and then shared a hit with the holy man.
 To his astonishment, Alpert noted that the acid didn’t change Baba.
 Occasionally Baba would smile at him as he went through the day, but the LSD had no effect on him.
-It seemed that Baba lived in an expanded state of consciousness that took drugs to temporarily created for Alpert.
+It seemed that Baba lived in an expanded state of consciousness.

 Baba taught Alpert Raja Yoga.
 After years of study, Alpert was renamed Ram Dass, which means Servant of God, and he was told to return to the USA to teach what he had learned.
 And, that is what he did.